sumotoy/LiquidCrystalNewV2/README.md

 Last Changes:-------------------------------------------------------------------------------------------------

- - HardwareSPI version working
+ - HardwareSPI version working (v a01)
- - SoftwareSPI version working
+ - SoftwareSPI version working (v a01)

- Library seem useable even if in alpha state but not for production jet (bugs still present and methods will change)
+ - Increased speed (v a02)

 Not Tested yet:-----------------------------------------------------------------------------------------------